OpenDataServices/standards-lab/docs/user/project.md

 Edit a new file by setting the file name using the "File open" text entry.
 This is set to "untitled.json" by default.

 Edit existing files use the Upload data button.
-Supported formats: Comma-Separated Values (.csv), JSON (.json), Microsoft Excel (.xls and .xlsx) or Open spreadsheet format (.ods).
+Supported formats: Comma-Separated Values (.csv), JSON (.json), Microsoft Excel (.xlsx) or Open spreadsheet format (.ods).

 Editing is supported for JSON files and CSV files.